isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-11-29-post-MAKE A NILA for the 28th SEA Games Medallists.md

 7\.
 The first Make-a-NILA roadshow was held today at the Sports Hub Kallang Wave Mall from 12pm to 8pm and will continue on Sunday from 12pm to 8pm.
 The next roadshow will be on 13 December (Saturday) at Sengkang Sports Centre from 3pm - 7pm.

 8\.
-Details on subsequent roadshows can be found at www.seagames2015.com.
+Details on subsequent roadshows can be found at [SEA Games](http://www.seagames2015.com).

 ---